-What does Cinco de Mayo celebrate?
-An against-the-odds and victorious battle the Mexican army won over the French, who invaded the east coast of Mexico near Veracruz in 1861 and pushed toward Mexico City, the capitol.
+What is Cinco de Mayo?
+Cinco de Mayo is a holiday that celebrates an against-the-odds and victorious battle the Mexican army won over the French, who invaded the east coast of Mexico near Veracruz in 1861 and pushed toward Mexico City, the capitol.
 The battle took place on May 5, 1862 near the town of Puebla.

 The best bars in Los Angeles for tequila and mezcal